 Generational marketing is an approach to product development, management of customer relations, communication, and marketing that recognises different needs in different generation groups.
 Generations are often broken into four defined groups:

 Baby Boomers (1946-1964), Generation X (1965-1979), Generation Y/Millennials (1980-1994), Generation Z (1995-present).
 When advertising, it’s important to understand that different generations interact with digital media differently.
 So, let’s break each down and look at their digital behaviours.

-Baby Boomers are quite traditional in the online and spending behaviours- they are loyal to brands they like and are happy to treat themselves and spend their hard-earned money.
+Baby Boomers are quite traditional in their online and spending behaviours – they are loyal to the brands that they like and are happy to treat themselves and spend their hard-earned money.
 They value trust, loyalty, and a sense of community when making consumer decisions.
 They will often research products online, but where possible, prefer to complete the purchase face-to-face.
 At least 67% of Baby Boomers own a smartphone and Facebook tends to be their social media platform of choice with around 70% creating a profile.
 Boomers spend more than 20 hours a week enjoying video content, mostly found through Facebook.

 Millennials have their finger on the digital pulse and want everything yesterday.
 They are happy to jump from business to business if one does not meet their demands, and are less likely to feel a loyalty to one brand.
 Millennials focus heavily on innovation and status and enjoy being the first to ‘discover’ the next hot thing in digital media.
 At least 92% of Millennials own a smartphone and they are hungry for video content, especially through Youtube.